hugodutra-zz/mean-stack-projeto/README.md

 cd dist

-node app
+node server

 http://localhost:3000

+ATTENTION:

 Now the application uses github account for authentication.
-There are two missing configurations that you need to provide in order to app work.
+YThere are two missing configurations that you need to provide in order to app work.

 First, create a new github application at